cramacha/practice/ctci/chp4/README.md

 9. A binary search tree was created by traversing through an array from left to right and inserting each element.
 Given a binary search tree with distinct elements, print all possible arrays that could have led to the creation of this tree.
-This was, in my opinion, the most difficult problem in the chapter.
-The secret is the "weave".

 10. T1 and T2 are very large binary trees with T1 being much bigger than T2.
     Create an algorithm to determine if T2 is a substree of T1.
-I used a bottom-up recursive approach.

 11. Implement a function that returns a random node from a tree.
 All nodes should be equally likely to be chosen.
-The approach I used was to generate a random number `x` between 1 and N where N is the total number of nodes in the tree.
-From there, I did a breadth-first search to come up with the node `pn` where `pn` is the xth node visited in the traversal process.

 12. You are given a binary tree in which each node contains an integer value (which may be positive or negative).
 Design an algorithm to count the nunber of paths that sum to a given value.
 The path does not need to start or end at a root or leaf, but it must go downwards (traveling only from parent nodes to children).
-Note: To help me, I used an array where the length of the array is equal to the height of the tree.
-I passed this to recursive calls and started a new sum at each child as well as updating historical sums from ancestors already visited.